 This trip begins in Bozeman, Montana.
-We meet our backpacking companions at 6:30am at our host hotel in Bozeman.
+We meet our backpacking companions in the early morning at our host hotel in Bozeman.
 Our female guides conduct a full orientation, providing invaluable tips about proper pack fitting, and discuss various other gear necessities with women’s considerations in mind.
 After a gear check, we jump in our waiting van for the three-hour drive to our trailhead in southwestern Yellowstone.
 Shortly after hitting the trail, we reach Lonestar Geyser, the largest backcountry geyser in the park, erupting every three hours.
 Backpacking along the Firehole River, we pass an abundance of geysers, bubbling pools and mudpots, and cross the Continental Divide before arriving at our first camp.
 Before dinner, our guides offer a primer on wilderness camping that covers subjects such as proper tent set-up in all conditions, sleeping comfort, backcountry bathroom etiquette and fire building.
 Lunch and dinner included.

 Backpacking: 4–10.5 miles depending on permitted campground location, Elevation gain: 500'; Transfer: 3 hours

 After a peaceful night's sleep and a hearty breakfast, we break camp, don our packs, and set out for another full day of outdoor adventure.
 Hiking into the heart of the Bechler Valley and alternating between riverside and forest trails, our goal is to reach the headwaters of the Bechler River by mid-afternoon.
 After dropping our packs and setting up camp near Twister Falls, we take a short hike to one of the valley's most remarkable geothermal features, "Mr. Bubbles".
 This gorgeous series of hot springs invites us to climb in and soak away the day’s aches in a natural wilderness spa.
 A relaxing end to a memorable and fulfilling day of exploration.
 All meals included.